kutschke/SecondaryInputs/README.md

 # SecondaryInputs

+The Mu2e TDAQ system will write files that are split as follows.
+For all triggered events, the Tracker (trk) and Calorimeter (cal) related data products will be written to one file while the Cosmic Ray Veto (crv) related data prodcuts will be written to a separate file.
+On the trk and cal data are used to trigger events; the crv information is written for all events that pass the trigger.
+This organziation is driven by resource limitations in the TDAQ system.

+One of the first steps in processing the data will be to join the two files into one.
-Code to exercise the secondary input feature of art and test if it will work as we need it to when we merge the file streams that come from Offline.
+We propose to use the secondary input features of art to do this.
+This repo contains some exercises that show that, with an important caveat, this will work.

-The bottom line is that if we create the crv data file in a separate art process from the trk+cal data file, then we can merge them using the secondary input file method.
-This only works if the two file creating processes have the same art process_name.
-That is, the two art processes running under the `artdaq::DataLogger` instances must have the same art process_name.
+The caveat is that the art jobs that write the two data file MUST have the same art process_name.

-To exercise this you need to setup an appropriate version of art.
-You can do this by using the current Musing of Offline.
+To do exercise this you need to setup an appropriate version of art; it should work with any recent version of art.
+For example you can setup the current Musing of Offline.
-This should work with any version of art.
-If it does not we need to fix it.

 To establish the environment and build the code: